open-contracting/software-development-handbook/docs/docker/django.rst

 .. note::

    If Gunicorn is deployed `behind a proxy server <https://docs.gunicorn.org/en/stable/deploy.html>`__, like Apache, then it isn't "serving requests directly to the internet."
-That said, check whether other applications running on the same server and sending requests behind the proxy server are likely to DOS the application if it were to use a synchronous worker.
+That said, check whether other applications that send requests behind the proxy server are likely to DOS the application (if it were to use a synchronous worker).

 If not, then the synchronous `worker classes <https://docs.gunicorn.org/en/stable/settings.html#worker-class>`__ (``sync`` and ``gthreads``) are preferred.